MarrisSparrisNilsson/AAIS_project/README.md

 **Experiment Details:**

-Our first fine-tuning experiments consisted of tuning the OCR model to solely output the detected invoice number.
+Our first fine-tuning experiments consisted of tuning the OCR model to solely output the detected invoice number, date of issue, and total gross amount.
 These experiments are implemented in the `fine_tune_mlflow.ipynb` notebook along with the utilized hyperparameters, optimizers and metrics.
 To cut down on the training time, we only fine-tune about 1.1% of the model's 2 billion parameters.
 Below are a few screenshots from MLFlow:

 <img src="README_images/runs.png" alt="Screenshot from MLFlow of Runs screen" width=650/>